5 Easy Ways on How to Thicken BBQ Sauce

 2. Coconut Oil or Coconut Cream

-Coconut oil or coconut cream may not sound like a typical BBQ sauce ingredient but, try adding a little to your rue and watch out.
+Coconut oil or coconut cream may not sound like a typical barbecue-related ingredient but, try adding a little to your rue and watch out.
 This is one of nature's finest ingredients to add to almost anything.

 3. Heavy Cream

-Heavy cream made from cow's milk, goat's milk and other natural sources adds intense richness to a sauce's thickness.
-Add to sauce and simmer until the desired thickening is reached.
+Heavy cream made from cow's milk, goat's milk and other natural sources adds intense richness to thickness of a mixture.
+Add it to your mixture and simmer until the desired thickening is reached.

-These are some of the tasty thickeners you can add to your sauce to make it thicker.
+These are some of the tasty thickeners you can add and try to make your sauces more thicker.

-Adding oils and creams to a BBQ sauce does increase calories substantially.
+Adding oils and creams does increase calories substantially.
 But, reaching optimal flavor goodness knows no bounds!

 5. How to Thick Barbecue Sauce by Adding Some Fiber

 We have all heard that fiber bulks up things.
-You bet it does, especially in BBQ sauces.
+You bet it does, especially in barbecue toppings.

 We aren't talking chewy, grainy fiber, either.
 We're talking - pureed.

-Adding favorite pureed vegetables, nightshades and even fruits to your sauce is a delectable way to thicken and add extra nutritional value.
+Adding favorite pureed vegetables, nightshades and even fruits to your mixture is a delectable way to thicken and add extra nutritional value.

 Some Nightshades Options: